Santa Fe, Prescott and Phoenix Railway

 The Santa Fe, Prescott and Phoenix Railway (SFP&P) was a common carrier railroad that later became an operating subsidiary of the Atchison, Topeka and Santa Fe Railway in Arizona.
 At Ash Fork, Arizona, the SFP&P connected with Santa Fe's operating subsidiary, the Atlantic & Pacific Railroad mainline, that ran from California to Chicago.
 The SFP&P's 195 mi line extended the Santa Fe Railway south into Phoenix.
 The SFP&P extended another 100 mi to the east from Phoenix to Florence and Winkelman via the Phoenix and Eastern Railroad (which would become a Southern Pacific Railroad subsidiary in 1907).
 The SFP&P also served several mines in the Prescott area, including the Derby Mine by way of the Summit (flag) Station at 'Prieta' in the Sierra Prieta range, through its various subsidiary railroads.

 On December 28, 1911, the line was merged into Atchison, Topeka and Santa Fe Railway's non-operating subsidiary (paper railroad) of the California, Arizona and Santa Fe Railway.
 Today the line from Ash Fork to Phoenix is operated by the BNSF Railway.
 Due to its many winding curves and bridges, the route was popularly known as the Peavine.
 In the 1960s, the AT&SF built a new line to avoid the worst grades and curves, bypassing the city of Prescott, called the New Peavine Bypass.
+The old route in Prescott and Chino Valley became a rail trail called the Peavine Trail.